-To De Beers, business integrity means ensuring that we compete fairly, legally and without improper influence, and in line with international best practice in all our operations.
+To De Beers Group, business integrity means ensuring that we compete fairly, legally and without improper influence, and in line with international best practice in all our operations.
 Our whistleblowing service, Speak Up, is a confidential reporting service for employees, business partners and other stakeholders to raise concerns about potentially unethical, unlawful or unsafe conduct or practices involving the company.

 Our Business Integrity Policy sets out our standards and provides guidance in respect of 11 areas that give rise to an increased risk of bribery for our business, including the offer and receipt of gifts and entertainment, political and charitable donations (we do not participate in party politics or make political donations), interactions with government and public officials, the use of intermediaries and social investment.
 This approach is embodied in our value of Building Trust, which establishes that ‘we will always listen first, then act with openness, honesty and integrity so that our relationships flourish’.

 The majority of De Beers Group's business units have annual Business Integrity Policy plans, which were first implemented in 2015 and have been updated in 2016.

 At the end of 2016, implementation of the Business Integrity Policy in our business units was audited internally through a combination of nine full audits and 12 self-assessments.

 Business Integrity Policy training follows a four-year cycle, starting with workshop training followed by online refresher training two years later, and is supported by regular global and local communications to support awareness and understanding.